Motoring journalist Sue Baker gathers expert advice on how to give your second car the love it deserves.

-'Keeping your second car maintained will help keep its resale value and save you money,' Ella points out.
+'Keeping your second car maintained will help keep its resale value and save you money,' Ella says.
 'Getting your car serviced each year is money well spent as most serious problems are likely to be caught early on when they're cheaper and easier to fix, and means your car will have a better resale value and a longer life.
 A well-maintained car is also more efficient, so you'll save money on fuel as well.'

 'If the car breaks down because you're not taking good enough care of it, it puts you in danger, especially at this time of the year' says Tim.

 'Even a low mileage car needs regular checks on basic items,' he continues.
 'Don't forget to keep an eye on the tyres and their condition.
 At this time of year, having sufficient antifreeze is important.
-Being low on antifreeze in modern aluminium engines can lead to corrosion of the water passages – one of the most common causes of head gasket failure.'
+Being low on antifreeze in modern aluminium engines can lead to corrosion of the water passages - one of the most common causes of head gasket failure.